wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 3.5 =
-* Added reading of correct/accurate width and height information for NGG cached images.

 = Version 3.4 =
 * Added a test for the existence of `curl_init()` function before shortening URLs for twitter.
 * Added the "Add a Meta Description Tag" option (default is checked) to include a description meta tag.
 The description meta tag value is identical to the Open Graph "og:description" tag.